 Never ignore a Mac system update, as it may cover security holes, optimize codes, and also add new features.
 Although Mac applications are usually set for automatic-updates in the system, enable them for auto-updates from the Mac App Store if they aren't.

-Even when Apple provides all the necessary applications (like Safari, Mail, and Calendar) on a MacBook Air, people often download their favourite apps with similar features.
+Even when Apple provides all the necessary applications (like Safari, Mail, and Calendar) on a MacBook Air, people often download their favorite apps with similar features.
 But the more applications on the system, the more it slows down.
 Similarly, add-ons provide some extended features that help in efficient browsing.
 Moreover, it also takes a huge toll on the browsing speed.

 Hence, you must restrict your applications and add-ons usage to a minimum.